-How to choose a good puppy class:
+How to choose a good puppy preschool:

 - The class should provide a safe and stress free place to meet new and different people including children and men. ’Pass the puppy’ is not an appropriate way of introducing strangers.